Lincoln–Douglas debate format: Plans and Counterplans

-There are various ways that an affirmative could defeat a counterplan, usually described in the acronym "SPLOT," which stands for "Solvency deficits, Perms, Links to the net benefit, Offense, Theory."
-Solvency deficits and perms explained above, "links to the net benefit" simply means that the counterplan leads to the reason that it claims is better than the plan, refutation is independent reason(s) why the counterplan is bad, and theory is explanations of comprehending the value of the debate.
+There are various ways that an affirmative could defeat a counterplan, usually described in the acronym "POST," which stands for "Permutations, Offense, Solvency deficits, and Theory."
+Solvency deficits and perms explained above, whereas offense refers to disadvantages against the counterplan and/or turns against the counterplan's internal/external net benefit.
+Theory refers to reasons why the counterplan is theoretically illegitimate.
+Common examples include arguments that plan-inclusive counterplans (PICs), international actor counterplans, and process counterplans are undesirable or illegitimate forms of counterplans that ought to be excluded.

 Kritiks

-Although the kritik (Sometimes called a K) originated in policy debate, its use in Lincoln–Douglas debate is becoming increasingly accepted as a legitimate argument in some debate districts and states.
+Although the kritik (sometimes called a K) originated in policy debate, its use in Lincoln–Douglas debate is becoming increasingly accepted as a legitimate argument in some debate districts and states.
 A kritik seeks to challenge an underlying mindset, usually from the perspective of critical theory.
 There are a few different types of kritiks.
 The resolutional kritik argues that a fundamental assumption of the resolution is flawed or offensive and thus it can't or shouldn't be debated or proven true.
 For example, in the January–February 2014 topic, "Resolved: Developing countries should prioritize environmental protection over resource extraction when the two are in conflict," a kritik of the resolution would be that the resolution uses the words "resource extraction", opening itself to an anthropocentrism kritik by assuming the world to be a resource for human use and degrading the moral character of nature.
 This kritik would further argue that an anthropocentric mindset would justify major harms, which, in order to avoid, would require the win go to the side presenting the criticism.
 The discourse kritik argues that the effects of an action one's opponent has taken during or in relation to the round should outweigh consideration of the resolution.
 An example of a common discourse kritik is a gendered language kritik, which could be used if an opponent's case has been written exclusively containing the male pronoun.
 Another example is if the opponent uses a slur (such as a derogatory term for homosexuals) in or out of the round, which opens the way to a "bad discourse" kritik.